- When did you first become a writer?

 After my stroke, as I was lying in the hospital bed in the darkness, God revealed to me through prayer that being a Christian was about serving Him.
 Regardless of my sins and selfishness, He still loved me.

 I have learned the necessity of communing with God.
 I thank Him each day for allowing me to see a new morning.
-The more you converse with someone in any relationship the stronger that relationship becomes.
-This is the same with God.
+The more you converse with someone in any relationship the stronger that bond becomes.
+This same applies in your relationship with God

-- With all the books that’s been written on prayer, how would you say this book is different?
+- With all the books that have been written on prayer, how would you say this book is different?

 That is a great question.
 I purposely did not read a lot of books on prayer before I wrote this book.
 I wanted to write what God put on my heart and share my experiences as a testimony of God’s power working in my life.